S&P 500, Dow slip as focus turns to tech earnings

 Richly valued technology stocks are back in demand as a pullback in longer-dated bond yields from 14-month highs has eased worries over higher borrowing costs.

 Seven of the 11 major S&P sectors were lower.
-The healthcare (.SPXHC) index hit an all-time high while technology (.SPLRCT), utilities (.SPLRCU) and real estate (.SPLRCR) traded higher.
+The healthcare index hit an all-time high while technology, utilities and real estate traded higher.

 The S&P 500 and the Dow hit record highs last week, boosted by a string of robust economic data and expectations of a strong corporate earnings season.

-Kansas City Southern (KSU.N) jumped about 15% after Canadian National (CNR.TO) offered to buy the U.S. railroad operator for about $30 billion, trumping a rival bid by Canadian Pacific (CP.TO).
+Kansas City Southern jumped about 15% after Canadian National offered to buy the U.S. railroad operator for about $30 billion, trumping a rival bid by Canadian Pacific.

-The surge in Kansas City shares helped drive a 1.8% gain in the Dow Jones Transports index (.DJT).
+The surge in Kansas City shares helped drive a 1.8% gain in the Dow Jones Transports index.

 Declining issues outnumbered advancers by a 1.7-to-1 ratio on the NYSE and on the Nasdaq.